 Please note that the Y-Axis is scaled in order to magnify the results!
 I've done this in order to better present this conclusion.
 (I'm sorry if this offends you)

-Running increases my happiness ratings with 0,19 on average.
+Running increases my happiness ratings by 0.19 on average.
 While that may not sound like a lot, I think this is very big.
 You see, my happiness ratings are improved by a virtually infinite number of factors.
 Not only running is correlated to my happiness, but so are:

 - My relationship